Loop Returns picks up $10 million in Series A led by FirstMark Capital – TechCrunch

 “Brands are the torch bearers,” said Poma.
 “They will lead us to a more enlightened era of how we think about buying.
 Empowerment of the brand will lead us to a better consumerism.”

-The cofounders stayed mum on any specific plans for the 2020 product, but did say they will use the funding to expand operations and further build out its current and future products.
+The co-founders stayed mum on any specific plans for the 2020 product, but did say they will use the funding to expand operations and further build out its current and future products.

 Of course, Loop is playing in a crowded space.
 Not only are there other players thinking about post-purchase connection, but Shopify has itself built out tools to help with exchanges and returns, and even acquired Return Magic, a similar service, in the summer of 2018.

-That said, Loop Returns believes that there is a long way to go as it builds the ‘connection infrastructure’ and that one clear path forward is actual personalization.
-With data from returns and exchanges, Loop Returns is relatively well positioned to take on personalization in a meaningful way.
+That said, Loop Returns believes there is a long way to go as it builds the “connection infrastructure,” and that one clear path forward is actual personalization.
+With data from returns and exchanges, Loop Returns is relatively well-positioned to take on personalization in a meaningful way.

 For now, Loop Returns has more than 200 customers and has handled more than 2 million returns, working with brands like Brooklinen, AllBirds, PuraVida and more.